wyixin/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 When you view a unit that contains an A/B test in the LMS in the Staff view, you use a drop-down list to select a group.
 The unit page then shows the content for that group of students.

-For example, in the following page, Group 0 is selected, and a video component that is configured to show for Group 0 is shown:
+For example, in the following page, Group 0 is selected, and the video component that is configured to show for Group 0 is shown:

 .. image:: Images/a-b-test-lms-group-0.png
  :alt: Image of a unit page with Group 0 selected